mcharouk/aws/CloudOperationsOnAWS/Module_9/EventBridge/README_DEMO.md

 }
 ```

-* Create SNS Topic / mail subscriber
-* No need to create a role.
-SNS resource policy will be updated on rule creation
+* look at mail to confirm a notification has been received